brpandey/hangman/README.md

     $  ./hangman_game -n fred -t robot -r 3

-or you can run the release version for your environment
+or alternatively you can run the release version for your environment

     $  mix deps.get
     $  MIX_ENV=prod mix compile --no-debug-info